RogueStar03/RogueStar03/README.md

 ---

 Cross-platform mobile developer focused on **Flutter & Dart** — working with Cubit state management, REST API integration, file management, and SDK integrations day-to-day.
-Contributed to a production Flutter app professionally; personal projects incoming.
+Contributed to a production Flutter app professionally; more projects incoming.

-Outside Flutter: Unity game dev and AR experiments when the mood strikes. 🎮
+Outside Flutter: full-stack web and Unity game dev & AR when the mood strikes.

 ---